0xAskar/SeaportDocs/docs/Overview.md

 - Open-sourced
 - Decentralized
-- Ability to create any type of order with any number of itesm on both sides of the transactions
+- Ability to create any type of order with any number of items on both sides of the transactions
 - No need to use Opensea API keys (hence decentralized and open-sourced)
 - Able to create your own marketplace with Seaport
 - Easy to use *if you read good documentation ;)*
 - Compatible with most languages

+##